Xeeynamo/ffxv/README.md

 ### XMB
 XMB is used by Final Fantasy XV Episode Duscae and Platinum Demo and can be modified using [xmbtool](#xmbtool).

-A lot of source-code currently has assertions and checks, that will be removed once the library is complete.

-The missing step to convert from XML to XMB is that I am not re-using the existing elements, generatig a huge file.
-For example the original debug_wm.exml is only 757KB but the converted one is 2.1MB!
-It works on the retail game, but repacking everything will probably lead to memory issues in the game.
-I plan to optimize later.
-It is better than nothing, right?

 [The full documentation is available here.](https://www.lucianociccariello.com/research/finalfantasyxv#xmb)